 The superconductor mapping is between Hamiltonians, but the string theory literature tends to work with states.
 To make the equivalence more precise we propose to find the action of the superconductor mapping on the states - specifically, the Majorana edge states.

-The project involves solving the Bogoliubov deGennes equation numerically, then solving analytically for the special case of zero energy (Majorana) modes, and applying the superconductor mapping.
-If the mapping does turn out to be a form of T-duality we may be able to add another entry to the string theory/condensed matter dictionary.
+The project involved solving the Bogoliubov deGennes equation numerically, then solving analytically for the special case of zero energy (Majorana) modes, and applying the superconductor mapping.

 The Origin of Symmetry in Snowflakes